Anderson-Shin/anderson-shin.github.io/_statistics/Intro stat part2.md

 Imagine I flip a coin and you roll a die.
 The probability your die shows a 6 is $\frac{1}{6}$.
 If I tell you my coin landed on Heads, does that change the probability of you rolling a 6?
 Not at all.
 The two events are independent.

 In formal terms, two events E and F are independent if knowing F has occurred does not change the probability of E.
-$P(E|F) = P(E)$
-From this, we can derive the most common test for independence.
+From $P(E|F) = P(E)$ we can derive the most common test for independence.
 If we substitute this into the conditional probability formula, we get the simple multiplication rule for independent events:
 $P(E \cap F) = P(E)P(F)$

 If the probability of two events happening together is just the product of their individual probabilities, they have nothing to do with each other.